Media

 About the author

-Bonita Eby is a Burnout Prevention and Organizational Culture Consultant, Executive Coach, and owner of Breakthrough Personal & Professional Development Inc., specializing in burnout prevention and wellness for organizations.
+Bonita Eby is a Burnout Prevention & Organizational Culture Consultant, Executive Coach, and owner of Breakthrough Personal & Professional Development Inc., specializing in burnout prevention and wellness for organizations and individuals.
 Bonita is on a mission to end burnout.
-Connect with us about bringing our workshops to your organization.

 Consultant Helps Leaders & Organizations Overcome Burnout